Zal-atan/holbertonschool-higher_level_programming/SQL_introduction/README.md

-# This is a Readme for the Python-More_Classes Project
+# This is a Readme for the SQL_Introduction
-## In this project we will be going into more depth about classes, objects, and methods in Python
+## In this project we will be learning about databases and how to manipulate them with MYSql

 # Author - Ethan Zalta